 With summer coming up and lockdowns seemingly coming to an end, getting a fitness wearable is a really good idea.
-Fitbit makes some of best fitness wearables on the market and we've spent hours comparing them to find the best Fitbit for most people.
+Fitbit makes some of the best fitness wearables on the market and we've spent hours comparing them to find the best Fitbit for most people.
 Today we're comparing the Fitbit Versa 3 and Fitbit Charge 4.

 While other companies produce some great fitness tech (we're looking at you, Apple Watch), Fitbit has over a decade of experience making cheap, well-designed, and fully-featured fitness wearables that go from simple trackers to complex smartwatches.